Jamesrx33/Pewlett-Hackard-Analysis/README.md

    <img width="800" height="400" src="https://github.com/Jamesrx33/Pewlett-Hackard-Analysis/blob/main/Visuals/Retirement_vs_Mentors.png?raw=true">
 </p>

 3. **Suggested Additional Analysis:** Replacements need to be found for the two retiring department managers.
 The following querys will compile a list of current employees, their title and department.
-These can be used to select a replacement manager for the departements losing one.
+These can be used to select a replacement manager for the departments losing one.

 <p align="center">
    <img width="800" height="800" src="https://github.com/Jamesrx33/Pewlett-Hackard-Analysis/blob/main/Visuals/Query%20Suggestions.png?raw=true">